jeff1evesque/machine-learning/doc/programmatic_interface/model/model_generate.rst

   -  ``rbf``
   -  ``sigmoid``

-- ``penalty``: penalty parameter C of the error term, must be a float value.
-The following, are some implications of the ``C`` penalty value changing, with respect an svm implementation:
+- ``penalty``: penalty parameter C of the error term, must be a float value:

 ``C=1``
 -------